NeuloX/shark_attacks_project/README.md

 Using Shark Attack data as the base dataset, we want to determine if there are any correlations that can be drawn from shark attacks that have occurred in the past.
 Correlations that we are interested in looking into include:
 - What shark species are the usual suspects
 - What country have the most case and fatalities
-- Possibly predict the months sharks usually attacks
+- Identify the shark species base on uploaded photo via image link

 ## Data Sources:
 - Main dataset of shark attacks: https://www.sharkattackfile.net/incidentlog.htm.